UncleMac66/nodenurse/README.md

 nodenurse.sh relies on `tagunhealthy.py` and `ncclscout.py` being in the same directory for full functionality

 ```
-Usage: ./nodenurse.sh [OPTION] [HOST(S)]
+Usage: ./nodenurse.sh [OPTION] [ARGUMENT]

 Description:
-  nodenurse.sh takes the nodes that are in a down/drain state in slurm, supplied nodename(s), or a hostfile and
+  nodenurse.sh takes supplied nodename(s), or a list of nodenames in a hostfile and can run a variety of functions
-  can run a fresh healthcheck on them, grab the latest healthcheck, send them through ncclscout.py, or can be used
-  to initiate a hard reboot of those nodes.
+  on them which can be helpful when troubleshooting an OCI-HPC Slurm based cluster.

 Options:
   -h, --help             Display this message and exit.